Decomposing LIBOR in Transition: Evidence from the Futures Markets: Introduction

 We apply the Kalman filter quasi-maximum likelihood method to estimate the model to the historical record of spot and futures rates with up to one year of maturity.
 The model fit shows that the model is able to capture the cross-sectional and time variation in the term structure of futures rates for all three benchmark rates.
-As an additional validity check we show that the model is able to provide close to fits to out of sample swap rates on OIS, SOFR, and LIBOR swap contracts.
-Examining the latent state variables filtered by the model estimation indicates that the FOMC announcement on October 11th 2019 in response to the SOFR surge during September 2019 was effective in bringing down both the SOFR specific liquidity premium as well as the funding-liquidity component.
+As an additional validity check we show that the model is able to provide close fits to out of sample swap rates on OIS contracts for EFFR and SOFR as well as LIBOR swap contracts.
+Examining the latent state variables filtered by the model estimation indicates that the FOMC announcement on October 11th 2019 in response to the SOFR surge during September 2019 was effective in bringing down both the repo specific liquidity premium as well as the funding-liquidity component.

 Finally, including data on term repos allow us to decompose the three- and six-month LIBOR-OIS spread into a credit and funding-liquidity component.
 Our framework suggests that the credit and funding components on average each contribute equally to the spread during our sample period.
 We also find that the large spike in the LIBOR-OIS spread during the outbreak of the COVID-19 crisis was mainly driven by an increase in credit risk.